koenraadhaedens/azd-nestedhv-dc-rtr/README.md

 ## Post Installation

 Once the setup is complete:
+- Create NSG rue to allow only your client ip or use JIT
 - Login to the VM.
 - Choose a scenario or install VMs within the nested hypervisor as needed.